lorenzodb1/fbrefdata/docs/intro.rst

 .. code-block:: bash

   # bash
-  export SOCCERDATA_DIR = "~/soccerdata"
+  export FBREFDATA_DIR = "~/fbrefdata"
-  export SOCCERDATA_NOCACHE = "False"
+  export FBREFDATA_NOCACHE = "False"
-  export SOCCERDATA_NOSTORE = "False"
+  export FBREFDATA_NOSTORE = "False"
-  export SOCCERDATA_LOGLEVEL = "INFO"
+  export FBREFDATA_LOGLEVEL = "INFO"

 Uniform team names
 ------------------

 Each data source uses a different set of team names, which makes it difficult to combine data from multiple sources.
-To mitigate this, SoccerData allows translating the team names to uniform names.
-This is done by providing a ``SOCCERDATA_DIR/config/team_dict.json`` file.
+To mitigate this, FBrefData allows translating the team names to uniform names.
+This is done by providing a ``FBREFDATA_DIR/config/team_dict.json`` file.
 This file should contain a mapping between a generic name for each team and the team name used by each data source that you want to support.
 The example below will map "Tottenham Hotspur", "Tottenham Hotspur FC" and "Spurs" to "Tottenham" in all scraped